RITIK0944/worqley-poc/README.md

   # WORQLEY (Copy)

-  This is a code bundle for WORQLEY (Copy).
-The original project is available at https://www.figma.com/design/EOWUH2TIwPea6tyOatqg63/WORQLEY--Copy-.
+  This is a code bundle.

   ## Running the code